 - Over use – The day before (or of a speech) don’t over use your voice or it will impact your capacity to delivery.
 Over using your voice can have a harmful effect on your speech outcomes.

 In this the first part of a series, we have explored some of the tips to help you improve your voice as a speaker and leader.
 Let us know any questions you might have in the comments below or drop us a message.
-We are here to help.
+We are here to help drive your public speaking and leadership success.
 If you found this post useful, feel free to join our monthly newsletter.